davidlstanton/weatherApp/README.md

 * API suggests using CityId.
 * City id's avalible to download in a huge (30MB file) maybe preload this into the binary as a db?
 * Also choosing a city will have to be more complicated than just a picker, there are alot of pickers.

+### Network Stack

+* Use Alamofire for easy model generation, error handling and abstraction
+* Use a router model (as suggested by Alamofire)
+* Lightweight service as possible that actually does the networking bit - the only bit that won't be covered by unit tests'